About the ECE Services Parent Survey

-Our Parent Survey of satisfaction and ratings of quality is a purpose-built survey used by all types of centres and home-based ECE organisations.
+It is a purpose-built survey used by all types of centres and home-based ECE organisations.

 Parents and caregivers can do the survey on their mobile device - so there's no need for paper and pens any more!

+It gives an early childhood service a marketing advantage!
 Parent satisfaction levels are important to know and to monitor.

-Meet ERO and regulation requirements to consult and obtain feedback from parents, especially on key operational and quality matters affecting children.
+The survey helps a service to meet ERO and regulation requirements to consult and obtain feedback from parents, especially on key operational and quality matters affecting children.

 Feedback from parents is vital to building good relationships with families and maintaining quality for children.

 You could choose to do an in-house survey but problems faced by services that do their own surveys include:

 (c) often include questions that force parents to give answers that the service wants to hear instead of what it needs to hear.